 - help the running of your business

 You can sell or transfer assets, use them to lower your tax bill and increase the efficiency of your business.

-A good understanding of the importance of assets can help you achieve potential savings.
-In some cases, for example, leasing assets (such as machinery, cars or furniture) may be cheaper than buying them outright.
+Understanding the importance of assets can help you achieve potential savings.
+In some cases, for example, leasing assets such as machinery, cars or furniture may be cheaper than buying them outright.

 You should look after your assets to help reduce risk to your business.
 For instance, maintaining production machinery can help protect your business from health and safety risks, inefficiency and lost working time.

 Tangible assets are often an essential resource for small business.
 They are the fixed (ie physical) operating resources that your business uses over a long period, such as premises, property and equipment.

 Fixed assets can represent a significant part of the small business net worth captured on the balance sheet.
 As such, they are important in the presentation of financial position.
 Some fixed assets depreciate - ie they reduce in value as they age.
 In accounting terms, depreciation allows businesses to pay for fixed assets over their expected lifetime, which helps recover the initial asset costs and can lead to tax savings.
 See depreciation of assets.

 Efficient management of fixed assets during their full lifecycle is important, as errors can lead to an inaccurate valuation of your business or incorrect tax reporting.
 To make the most of your assets, you must record and value them accurately.